Reporting an incident or concern

 - failing to comply with a notice served by an inspector

-If a prosecution results in a conviction, then the Court will determine what penalty is appropriate in the circumstances.
+If a prosecution results in a conviction, then the court will determine what penalty is appropriate in the circumstances.
 The maximum penalties available are set out in law and vary depending on whether:

 - the conviction was summary or on indictment

-The Courts will usually fine an offender, although there is often no limit on the amount of fine that can be awarded, and in certain circumstances a Court may sentence an individual to up to two years in prison (as well as, or instead of, a fine).
+The Courts will usually fine an offender, although there is often no limit on the amount of fine that can be awarded, and in certain circumstances a Court may sentence an individual to up to 2 years in prison (as well as, or instead of, a fine).